Long Term Care Civil Money Penalty (CMP) Analytic Tool

 Reference: 42 CFR 488.438(f)(4).

-Add an amount indicated below if culpability is a factor above the base level of noncompliance, and is evidenced in the 2567.
-Culpability as defined in the regulation refers to situations which include, but are not limited to, neglect, indifference, or disregard for resident care, comfort or safety.
+Add an amount indicated below if culpability is a factor above the base level of noncompliance, and is evidenced in the Form CMS-2567.
+Culpability as defined in the regulation refers to situations that include, but are not limited to, neglect, indifference, or disregard for resident care, comfort, or safety.

 Select the amount to add to the Calculated CMP Amount based on the highest S/S level cited.